Standard and Imperial Shih Tzu dogs are the same breed, yet they are different.

 Given the hefty price you may pay for these tiny dogs, it's rather odd that they are not recognized as an actual dog breed.

-The American Kennel Club and the American Shih Tzu Club do not recognize Imperial Shih Tzu as members of the Shih Tzu breed because the dogs fall below the standard height and weight for the breed.
+The American Kennel Club and the American Shih Tzu Club do not recognize the Imperial Shih Tzu as members of the Shih Tzu breed because these tiny dogs fall below the standard height and weight for the average breed.

 Imperial Shih Tzu are not recognized as a separate dog breed mainly due to the fact that they are a result of incorrect breeding methods or even possible pre-existing health issues.